 |Enemmän kuin verkkokauppasovellus – paras verkkokauppa-alusta, joka tarjoaa kaiken, mitä tarvitset myyntiisi verkossa, sosiaalisessa mediassa tai kasvotusten.||+11|

-Here the Swedish actually used fewer characters than the English, whereas Finnish needed more.
+Here the Swedish actually used slightly fewer characters than the English, whereas Finnish needed more.

 Generally speaking, the key to a successful multilingual SEO strategy boils down to two things: content volume and language diversity.